chinamike65/hugo-tuolesi/content/book4/book4en.md

 Money should be spent meaningfully.
 Doing charity, making offerings to the Three Jewels, and releasing life are all good deeds that should be done.
 Don’t be stingy at this time.
 Doing so has great merit and is equivalent to burying a treasure that can be used in this life and in the next life.

+##### （11）Lack of Shame

+lack of shame, lack of conscience, shamelessness

-(11) Shameless means no shame for one's own faults, no, self-respect, and dare to do evil things.
+Shameless means no shame for one's own faults, no, self-respect, and dare to do evil things.

 As Buddhist disciples, we should respect ourselves and love ourselves.
 We should always examine ourselves.
 If there are any mistakes, we should repent in time.

+##### （12）Lack of Propiety

+lack of propriety, disregard, shamelessness

-(12) Worthy and Worthy is when one’s faults are criticized and criticized by others, they are not ashamed, and they are not afraid of being sorry to others.
+Worthy and Worthy is when one’s faults are criticized and criticized by others, they are not ashamed, and they are not afraid of being sorry to others.

 People who are worthy of shame and who don't care about their face will be looked down upon by everyone, and they will also lose the possibility of repenting their bad karma.

 70

+##### （13）Lack of Belief

+lack of faith, lack of trust

-(13) Unbelief or unbelief refers to unbelief caused by an impure mind and inability to correctly understand the Three Jewels, Cause and Effect, and the Six Paths of rebirth.
+Unbelief or disbelief refers to unbelief caused by an impure mind and inability to correctly understand the Three Jewels, Cause and Effect, and the Six Paths of rebirth.

 Unbelief is different from "doubt" in the six root afflictions.
 Doubt refers to doubts about cause and effect and whether samsara exists or not, and is uncertain.